Gaelic nobility of Ireland

-This article concerns the Gaelic nobility of Ireland from ancient to modern times.
-It only partly overlaps with Chiefs of the Name because it excludes Scotland and other discussion.
-It is one of three groups of Irish nobility, the others being those nobles descended from the Hiberno-Normans and those granted titles of nobility in the Peerage of Ireland.
+The Gaelic nobility of Ireland is one of three groups of Irish nobility, along with those nobles descended from the Hiberno-Normans and those granted titles of nobility in the Peerage of Ireland.

 Legal status

 By the time of the Treaty of Limerick, almost all Gaelic nobles had lost any semblance of real power in their (former) domains.
-Today, such historical titles have no special legal status in the Republic of Ireland, unlike in Northern Ireland, which has remained a part of the United Kingdom of Great Britain and Northern Ireland.
-The Republic of Ireland does not confer titles of nobility under its constitution.
+Historical titles have no legal status in the Republic of Ireland, which unlike the neighbouring United Kingdom (including Northern Ireland), does not confer titles of nobility under its constitution.

-From 1943 until 2003 some of the modern representatives of the Gaelic nobility obtained a courtesy recognition as Chiefs of the Name from the Irish government.
-The practice ended in 2003 following certain scandals (Terence Francis MacCarthy) and under concerns that it was unconstitutional.
-Disputed titles, as well as those for whom recognition is still pending, are not listed.
+From 1943 until 2003, some of the modern representatives of the Gaelic nobility obtained a courtesy recognition as Chiefs of the Name from the Irish government.
+The practice ended in 2003 following certain scandals (including a 'hoax' associated with Terence Francis MacCarthy) and based on concerns that it was unconstitutional.

 Nobles

-Clann territories were under the rule and control of a Chief, who was elected by a system called tanistry; voted by descendants (within three generations) of the preceding Chief.
+Clann territories were under the rule and control of a Chief, who was elected by a system called tanistry; voted by patrilineal descendants (within three generations) of the preceding Chief.
 The designation as Chief was also referred to as a King (Ri), Lord (Tiarna), or Captain of his countries, all of which were roughly equivalent prior to the collapse of the Gaelic order.
 The concept of a hereditary "title" originated with the adoption of English law, the policy of surrender and regrant and the collapse of the Gaelic order during the period from approximately 1585–1610.
-Because the election of a new chief would almost always be from the same family (or families) within a tribal area, each family developed a long history of ruling within an area, which gave rise to the concept of Gaelic nobility.
-However, ruling titles did not pass by hereditary descent; rather it was by election and bloodshed, given the absence of criminal penalties for the death of an opponent.
+Because all new chiefs had to come from the same patrilineal lineage, each family developed a long history of ruling within an area, which gave rise to the concept of Gaelic nobility.
+However, ruling titles did not necessarily pass from father to son; rather it was by election from within the patrilineal kindred and bloodshed, given the absence of criminal penalties for the death of an opponent.

-All below are flatha (princes) and also descendants in the male line, however distant in some cases, from at least one historical grade of Rí, a Rí túaithe (usually a local petty king), a Ruiri (overking or regional king), or a greater Rí ruirech (king of overkings, also called a provincial king or Rí cóicid).
+Flatha (princes) and also descendants in the male line, however distant in some cases, from at least one historical grade of Rí, a Rí túaithe (usually a local petty king), a Ruiri (overking or regional king), or a greater Rí ruirech (king of overkings, also called a provincial king or Rí cóicid) are considered Gaelic nobility.
 A number of rí ruirech also became Ard Rí and their surviving princely descendants remain claimants to the long vacant, so-called High Kingship.
 A modern Gaelic noble may be styled a self-proclaimed flaith (prince) or tiarna (lord, count/earl).
 See also White Rod.

-The ancient Gaelic families are divided by race and sept, and by geography.
+The ancient Gaelic families are divided by ancestry, sept, and by geography.